Five Profiteers Held - UrduPoint

 Five Profiteers Held

-SARGODHA, (UrduPoint / Pakistan Point News - 14th May, 2024) The district administration arrested five shopkeepers accused of profiteering in various parts of city,here on Tuesday.
+SARGODHA, (UrduPoint / Pakistan Point News - 20th May, 2024) The district administration arrested five shopkeepers for profiteering in various

 The magistrates got registered cases and also imposed fines on them.